A Cold Air Intake Actually Help?

 Using a filter wrap helps to prevent this issue.

-Will a New Cold Air Intake Have a Spot for My Mass
+a New Cold Air Intake Have a Spot for My Mass Air Flow Sensor?

-- Yes!
-All cold air intake systems sold by Thoroughbred Diesel
+All cold air intake systems sold by Thoroughbred Diesel are

-are equipped with a bung designed to hold the Mass Air Flow
+equipped with a bung designed to hold the Mass Air Flow Sensor.

-Is It True That Oiled Filters can Damage a Mass Air
+It True That Oiled Filters Can Damage a Mass Air Flow Sensor?

-- Most Mass Air Flow issues we have seen have been due to
+Mass Air Flow issues we have seen have been due to user error.

-user error.
-During the cleaning process the owner has usually
+During the cleaning process the owner has usually applied

-applied to much oil (usually due to purchasing a generic oiling
+to much oil (usually due to purchasing a generic oiling kit)

 If you are unsure, you should check with the manufacturer